Kill Matilda: Band history

-Early Years (2006-2008)
+Early years (2006–2008)

 Exner moved from her hometown of Prince George to Vancouver in 2005 and formed an all-girl project featuring Marlene Lau on guitar, Kyla Rockingham on drums, and Marla McQueen on bass.
 The lineup went through several changes until Exner's boyfriend at the time, Mykel Exner, became the full-time bass player.

-Self-Titled EP & Early Touring
+Self-titled EP and early touring

 The band replaced drummer Nate Pole with Marcus Luk and officially released their first self-titled EP and music video for the single "She's A Killer" in 2009.
 The band embarked on their first western Canadian tour in mid-2009.
-In 2010 the band toured cross-Canada and relocated to Montreal, Quebec.
+In 2010, the band toured cross-Canada and relocated to Montreal, Quebec.
 "She's A Killer" was entered into light rotation on the MuchLoud channel.

-"Songs of Survival" & "Zombie Apocalypse USA" Tour
+Songs of Survival and "Zombie Apocalypse USA" tour

-Between 2011 & 2014 Kill Matilda released the 'Zombie Apocalypse' album (2011) and later re-released 5 songs from the same album plus a bonus acoustic version of the track 'Geisha with a Switchblade' in 2014 and released the tracks as the '#PUNK#ZOMBIE#ROCKNROLL' album.
+Between 2011 and 2014, Kill Matilda released the Zombie Apocalypse album (2011) and later re-released 5 songs from the same album plus a bonus acoustic version of the track "Geisha with a Switchblade" in 2014 and released the tracks as the #PUNK#ZOMBIE#ROCKNROLL album.
 After taking time off in 2011 so that bass player Mykel Exner could recover from surgery for a rare carotid-body tumor known as a paraganglioma, the band recorded a 6-song EP with producer Garth Richardson and toured across Canada, resettling in Toronto, Ontario.

-In late 2014 the band undertook their first US tour and largest tour to date, consisting of six continuous months of touring the US, Canada and Mexico.
+In late 2014, the band undertook their first US tour and largest tour to date, consisting of six continuous months of touring the US, Canada, and Mexico.
 In order to finance the tour the band ran a successful indiegogo campaign.
-The band remained in the US until early 2015 and released 'Songs of Survival' in August 2015 on Little Heart Records.
-After only seven months off the road, with the exception of the short 'Tabarnak & Back' tour) the band began their 'Punk Survival' North American tour in support of the 'Songs of Survival' album.
+The band remained in the US until early 2015 and released Songs of Survival in August 2015 on Little Heart Records.
+After only seven months off the road, with the exception of the short Tabarnak & Back tour) the band began their Punk Survival North American tour in support of the Songs of Survival album.

-'Songs of Survival' was well received in the underground punk media, with reviews calling the album 'aggressive pop punk', 'powerful and focussed' and "leav(es) you wanting more".
+Songs of Survival was well received in the underground punk media, with reviews calling the album "aggressive pop punk", "powerful and focused" and "leav(es) you wanting more".

-In December 2015 the band parted ways with drummer Luk and the tour was cancelled, though Exner & Exner played some January 2016 dates with fill-in drummer Mitchell Schols.
+In December 2015, the band parted ways with drummer Luk and the tour was cancelled, though Exner & Exner played some January 2016 dates with fill-in drummer Mitchell Schols.
 Since January 2016 the band has been on hiatus.